 In 1998 Miles married and started a family.
 He put off musical interests in favor of pursuing his career in motion graphics.
 Miles moved to Seattle in 2001 as a founding partner of a tech start-up and began to make video games in 2003.

 Miles resumed his musical pursuits in 2003 with Reason from Propellerhead.
 He began to accrue gear and software to ramp up his musical aspirations.
 He eventually started using Cubase and adopted it as his main DAW.

 In 2010 miles collected his various songs into the “Miles and Friends, Anthology – The Early Years”, which contains 10 albums of music and entertainment.

 Epic Carols, an electronic rendition of traditional Christmas carols, was released in 2012.
 It is available in every major music outlet including Spotify and iTunes.
 Stephanie Mason, an accomplished vocalist, is featured on four tracks.

 When asked about his passion for creating music, Miles says “I love to lose myself in the rhythmic melodies and hypnotizing beats, especially when I am virtually falling asleep at the keyboard.”

 Miles has stated that he is inspired by European electronic music, as well as instrumental genres such as new wave, trance, post-rock, and DBM.
-He cites his biggest influences as U2, Depeche Mode, Erasure, Sting, Yes, Vast, BT, Seven Lions, Celldweller, and Infected Mushroom.
+He cites his biggest influences as U2, Depeche Mode, Erasure, Sting, Yes, Vast, BT, Seven Lions, Celldweller, Infected Mushroom, and Goldfrapp.